 ReWA’s Youth Program Offers:

-- 1st – 12th Grade After-school programming in 5 different after-school programs across King County.
+- 1st – 12th Grade After-school programming in five different after-school programs across King County.
 All programs are grounded in youth leadership development, academic and emotional support for English Language Learner (ELL) students, academic achievement, expression of self through art, civic engagement, and college-bound services.
+At Franklin High School last fall, ReWA facilitated a Democracy Institute where students read Martin Luther King Jr.’s Letter from a Birmingham Jail.
+After reading King’s powerful words, the youth felt inspired to share their own experiences with injustice, recorded and compiled by their teacher in a newsletter, which they distributed at the MLK Day march.

 - Targeted ELL academic interventions geared at developing reading comprehension skills, vocabulary, and writing skills.

 - Youth Job Readiness Training for a cohort of 25 immigrant and refugee youth that includes job search and resume building skills, service learning opportunities, college tours, and internship placements local businesses.

 - Parent workshops and home visits that build connections between families and schools, while fostering parent engagement in the schools their children attend.
 ReWA also helps families understand the education system, rights and resources available for ELL students, and post-secondary options as outlined by their children in their Student Individual Plan.